ClusterLabs/PAF/fencing.md

 rtt min/avg/max/mdev = 1.833/1.833/1.833/0.000 ms
 ```

-__Warning__: if you are fencing a node cutting its network accessed, take great
+__Warning__: if you are fencing a node cutting off its network accessed, take
-care when you unfence it.
-While fenced, the node might get angry and try to
+great care when you unfence it.
+While fenced, the node might get angry and try to fence other node when coming
-fence other node when comming back.
-You better want some quorum setup to keep
+back.
+You better want some quorum setup to keep it under control, or manually
-it under control, or switching off pacemaker before unfencing it.
+switching off pacemaker before unfencing it.

 ## Power fencing